 Note: Runway 13/31 is open year-round for aviation use only.
 During winter months, limited snow removal is provided.
 Due to budget restrictions, if snow is expected within a 24 hour forecast, no snow removal will be conducted.
 Some exceptions may be possible during holiday periods.
 Please do not land if snow is on the runway.
 Please check NOTAMs and call the airport manager for more information at 360-618-2477 .

 Note: Learn more about the 2011/2012 Methow Valley State Airport Improvements Project

 Forest firefighting is common at this airport during summer months.
-Please check NOTAM's, TFR's and watch for helicoptor activity.
-Contact the state airport manager for additional information at firstname.lastname@example.org or 360-618-2477.
+Please check NOTAM's, TFR's and watch for helicopter activity.
+Contact the State Airport Manager for additional information at firstname.lastname@example.org or 360-618-2477 .

 Methow Valley (Intercity) is located five miles south of Winthrop, Washington in the beautiful Methow Valley.
 Originally constructed as a Forest Service installation, the airport has acquired an increasing importance as an airport covering the east side of the northernmost VFR routes through the Cascades.
 The airport also serves as an important access to the local recreational areas and the growing Methow Valley community.
 The area is famous for hunting, fishing, hiking, camping, and winter recreation opportunities.

 Methow Valley has a 5,049 foot asphalt, lighted runway, and is stressed for 30,000 pound aircraft.
 The Forest Service still maintains a base on the field, and is very active from May to September during forest fire fighting season.
 Heavily loaded aircraft may be making straight out departures and long final approaches during fire season.
 Helicopter long line activity and support personnel are also common on the west side of the airport.
 There are trees in both approaches, and people, vehicles, and animals may be on the runway.